 - Harder Than Hard: Album mode - you play every track on the current CD, randomized.
 And the longer it goes on, the more Interface Screws the game throws at you.
 By the end, you'll be watching combined obstacles stacked on each other moving at different speeds while spinning as the game switches to an isometric view.

 - Interface Screw: The longer the song goes, the more of these you deal with - including obstacles moving at different paces and orientation shifts that make it easier to misjudge obstacle placement.
 The tracks can also switch directions.

-- Music Player Game: Ur Example.
+- Music Player Game: The Ur-Example.

 - Ridiculously Cute Critter: Vibri, in her own angular scribbled way.
 The big eyes and adorable voice really help.